AwalaApp/specs/rs002-pki.md

 ## Introduction

-Awala relies extensively on its PKI in order to authenticate and authorize nodes without a real-time connection to an external authentication/authorization server, as well as to encrypt payloads when the [Channel Session Protocol](./rs003-key-agreement.md) is not employed.
+Awala relies extensively on its PKI in order to authenticate and authorize nodes without a real-time connection to an external authentication/authorization server.

 One prominent use of the Awala PKI is in the [Awala Abstract Message Format (RAMF)](./rs001-ramf.md), where certificates are used to authenticate the sender of the message and ensure the integrity of the message.
 Any valid certificate can be used to sign a message bound for a Internet node, but every message bound for a private node has to be signed with a certificate issued by the recipient (in which case the certificate will be called a _delivery authorization_).

-This PKI applies to the long-term keys that identify endpoints and gateways in Awala, and it also serves as the basis for issuing certificates for initial keys in the Channel Session Protocol.
+This PKI applies to the long-term keys that identify endpoints and gateways in Awala.
 The requirements and recommendations in this document do not apply to the Internet PKI certificates used in [Message Transport Bindings](./rs000-core.md#message-transport-bindings).

 ## General Constraints and Attributes